webcomponents-cg/community-protocols/proposals/on-demand-definitions.md

 However even this approach is forced to assume that a custom element class declaration is co-located with a top-level `customElement.define` call.
-This assumption also prevents tree shaking of any dependencies.
+This assumption also prevents tree-shaking of any dependencies.
+HydroActive implemented the on-demand definitions proposal to mitigate these issues.

 HydroActive's design with respect to file ordering is described more thoroughly in [this video](https://youtu.be/euFQRqrTSMk?si=i5HKHayt3QvuNytf&t=736), though